valdez-erardtimothy/issue-tracker/README.md

 1. Install NodeJS.
 I used ^16 and make sure it is on path
 2. Install MongoDB (I used 4.4)
 3. run mongod (or enable if installed as service)
-2. clone this repository (check the Clone button on repository home page)
+4. clone this repository (check the Clone button on repository home page)
-3. cd to the cloned repository
+5. cd to the cloned repository
 `cd issue-tracker`
-4. run `npm ci`
+6. run `npm ci`
-5.
+7. run `npm run start`

+if you don't want hot reloading:

-5. run `npm run compile`
+8. run `npm run compile`
+9. go to [localhost:3000](localhost:3000) on your preferred browser.

+if you want hot reloading:

-6. run `npm run start`
+8. run `npm run serve`
-7. go to localhost:3000 on your preferred browser.
+9. go to [localhost:8000](localhost:8000) on your preferred browser.